bbc/gel/src/components/action-dialogs.md

 * **`role="dialog"`:** This `role` is critical for making the dialog behave in an expected way in assistive technologies such as screen reader software.
 It also identifies the dialog _as_ a dialog when it is opened and focus is placed inside it.
 * **`aria-labelledby` and `aria-describedby`:** These relationship attributes associate the text of the dialog's heading/label and content with the dialog element itself.
 Along with the dialog role, this information is announced upon the dialog being opened.
 You will need to write or generate unique identifiers for the `id`s required here.
-* **`class="gef-action-dialog-buttons"`:** A simple, non-semantic wrapper for the action elements.
+* **`class="gef-action-dialog__buttons"`:** A simple, non-semantic wrapper for the action elements.
 Action elements must be marked up as `<button>`s if they instigate something on the same page (such as a change of setting or state) or links if they take the user to a new page.
-* **`class="gef-action-dialog-close"`:** Provide a close button if doing _nothing_ (not authenticating to add a programme after all, in this example) is a viable option.
+* **`class="gef-action-dialog__close"`:** Provide a close button if doing _nothing_ (not authenticating to add a programme after all, in this example) is a viable option.
 The visually hidden `vh`[^2] class is provided here to include accessible, translatable text alongside the screen reader inaccessible icon.
 The close button is deprioritized in favour of the named actions, appearing last in source and focus order.
 * **`</body>`:** For the overlay/inert characteristic to function correctly, the dialog must be a child of the `<body>` element.
 See [Recommended behaviour](#expected-behaviour)

 ## Recommended layout